‘Teen Mom 2’ Star Leah Messer Expresses Concern For Jenelle Evans’ Son Kaiser Amid Abuse Claims

 While Evans has since gotten her son back, the drama between her and Griffith remains, as do the ongoing claims of potential abuse.

-Jenelle Evans and David Eason have become villains on Teen Mom 2 in recent years but as the show continues, fans will not be seeing anymore of Eason due to his firing this past February.
+Jenelle Evans and David Eason have become villains on Teen Mom 2 in recent years but as the show continues, fans will not be seeing any more of Eason due to his firing this past February.
 At the time, MTV chose to remove Eason from their long-running series after a number of Twitter posts sent to fans were exposed, revealing that he had gone on a shocking rant against the LGBT community.

 During his rant, Eason said he would be teaching his children to stay away from members of the LGBT community and suggested they had no morals.